 Here’s the thing…those still hold true…and they are a good tool for the most part.
 But our students need PRACTICE with these words in authentic and engaging ways.
 When our little ones are reading a challenging text and they get to a new word they MIGHT remember to say the rhyme…but they probably won’t!
 And some words don’t follow that pattern.
 We have to offer MANY engaging experiences to work with words so that they have lots of tools to use during reading. 🙂 We want them to be so familiar and COMFORTABLE with challenging spelling patterns that they feel confident in word solving.

-As I don’t have a classroom of my own, I spent some time in my close friend’s room and worked with her lowest level readers.
-She teaches special ed and her kiddos have made INCREDIBLE growth.
-I worked with some second graders who were reading at a level H. These words were challenging but NOT impossible.
+I recently spent some time working with some students who were reading on a level H. Their teacher told me they were struggling to read words with vowel teams so I brought in these activities.
+These words were challenging but NOT impossible.
 I 100% believe in the Words Their Way philosophy…students should practice words that they “use but confuse” in their writing.
 This means that the words aren’t completely new to them but they haven’t mastered them yet.
 For reading, I think this means words that they can tackle with support…just like an instructional reading level.
 We don’t want to give students too easy in word work…then they’re not growing.
 But if the words are TOO challenging, it won’t be effective.

 Here are some of the activities we worked on together. 🙂